crsandoval/PEP-2020/week_2/README.md

 `git pull upstream master --ff-only`

 **NOTE**: Make sure you’re on the `master` branch before running the git command above.
 Unfortunately, you cannot do this from RStudio.
-Next you need to push these changes to your forked repo.
-You can use the green “Push” button in RStudio to do this.

 ### Update branch with `master`